ecadlabs/taquito/docs/complex_parameters.md

 - Call a contract function with a complex object as a parameter
 - Pass null value to some optional arguments

-The source code of the contract used in the following examples is available [here](https://better-call.dev/carthagenet/KT1TRHzT3HdLe3whe35q6rNxavGx8WVFHSpH/code).

 ## Origination of a contract with complex storage

 Here we have the storage of the contract defined in Michelson.